Texas A&M University received $39,816,443 in federal stimulus aid with a minimum of $19,908,221 to be used for emergency financial aid.

 In a press release from the Department of Education, Secretary of Education Betsy DeVos announced more than $6 billion of the total Higher Education Relief Fund will be distributed to provide college students with emergency cash grants for any major life or educational changes due to the coronavirus.

-"What's best for students is at the center of every decision we make," said Secretary DeVos in the press release.
+"What's best for students is at the center of every decision we make," Secretary DeVos said in the press release.
 "That's why we prioritized getting funding out the door quickly to college students who need it most.
 We don't want unmet financial needs due to the coronavirus to derail their learning."

 Texas A&M System institutions received a total of $112.5 million, and Texas A&M University received the ninth highest allocation of any university in the nation and the highest allocation of any university in Texas.